-“Many of them had achieved great things, but at a certain point they looked back and said, ‘What was it all for?’” says Pearce, a clinical associate professor.
+“Many of them had achieved great things, but at a certain point they looked back and said, ‘What was it all for?’” says Pearce, a clinical professor.
 “The market applauded them.
 Wall Street applauded them.
 But a part of them was dying daily.”

 In his book, The Purpose Path: A Guide to Pursuing Your Authentic Life’s Work, Pearce lays out strategies people can use to better “align their souls with their roles.”

 It starts with defining what success should look like for you.
 Too often, people end up judging themselves using someone else’s scorecard.
 “People chase after things other people told them they should want,” Pearce says.

 One way to build a more authentic rubric: Don’t forget about the downsides that come with traditional measures of success, like salary and title.
 People in high-paying careers, for example, often have to sacrifice their leisure time or forego more meaningful work.
 Including those kinds of drawbacks in your calculus can help you make better decisions.

 Pearce says that talking to mentors, colleagues, and family members can also help highlight core traits and values that you may not recognize through your own introspection.
 And exercises like the “Johari Window,” in which you and a peer each choose a series of traits to describe you, can do the same.